 George TRANGMAR: Died 25 April 1917 at Melbourne.
 George Trangmar was born in Brighton, England around 1828 and arrived in Victoria in 1849.
 He started in business with his brother James in Portland before opening a store in Coleraine in 1851.
 He remained in business there for twenty-five years and during that time was a member of the Wannon Shire, including some years as President.
 During the 1870s, he purchased the Toolang Estate near Coleraine for sheep farming.
 He sold Toolang around the turn of the century and moved to Melbourne.
 He was buried at Coleraine Cemetery with his wife Matilda McKelvey.

 Thomas Lewis WYATT: Died 15 April 1918 at Hamilton.
 Thomas Wyatt was born in London, England around 1831 and married at St., Brides Church, London in 1853.
 In 1855, Thomas and Mrs Wyatt. a young son and Thomas’ brother James, left Plymouth aboard the Anna Maria, arriving at Portland in February 1856.
 He took up the trade of plasterer and his work took him to Mt.
 Gambier and Melbourne before he went into partnership in Hamilton.
 He was a founding member of the Portland Oddfellows lodge.
 Thomas left a widow, two sons and three daughters

 William PHILIP: Died April 1933 at Hamilton.
 William Philip was born around 1858 and was educated at the Hamilton Academy and Geelong College.
-After Geelong, he returned to the Western District and owned properties including Violet Creek, Kenilworth and Mt.
+After Geelong, he returned to the Western District and owned properties including Violet Creek, Kenilworth, and Mt.
 William.
-He was a member of the Dundas Shire Council for twenty years and was a member of the racing, golf and swimming clubs as well as the Masonic Lodge.
-His support assisted the financing the Hamilton War Memorial and local swimming pool.
+He was a member of the Dundas Shire Council for twenty years and was a member of the racing, golf, and swimming clubs as well as the Masonic Lodge.
+His support assisted the financing of the Hamilton War Memorial and local swimming pool.